tomofumiokubo/certificatediscovery/draft-lamps-okubo-certdiscovery.md

 This document specifies the new certDiscovery access method for X.509 Subject Information Access (SIA) extension defined in {{!RFC5280}}.
 The certDiscovery access method has 3 components.
 The relatedCertificateLocation which is a GeneralName that has the pointer to the Secondary Certificate.
 The relatedCertificateSignatureAlgorithm which indicates the signature algorithm used in the Secondary Certificate.
 Finally, the relatedCertificatePublicKeyAlgorithm which indicates the public key algorithm used in the Secondary Certificate.

 When the validation of the Primary Certificate fails, the software that understands the SIA extension and the certDiscovery access method uses the information to determine whether or not to fetch the Secondary Certificate.
-The software will look at the relatedCertificateSignatureAlgorithm and relatedCertificatePublicKeyAlgorithm to determine whether the Secondary Certificate has the signature algorithm and certificate public key algorthm it can process.
-If the software understands the signature algorithm and certificate public key algorthm, the software fetches the certificate from the URI specified in the relatedCertificateLocation and attempt another validation.
+The software will look at the relatedCertificateSignatureAlgorithm and relatedCertificatePublicKeyAlgorithm to determine whether the Secondary Certificate has the signature algorithm and certificate public key algorithm it can process.
+If the software understands the signature algorithm and certificate public key algorithm, the software fetches the certificate from the URI specified in the relatedCertificateLocation and attempts another validation.
 Otherwise, the validation simply fails.

 The syntax of subject information access extension syntax is repeated here for convenience: